Out of One, Many

 (makes about 2 cups, or two large servings)

-• 2 and 2/3 cups nondairy milk (I like 640 g almond milk)
+- 2 and 2/3 cups milk of choice (640g) (I like almond milk)

-• 2 tablespoons agar flakes (5-6 g)
+- 2 tablespoons agar flakes (5 to 6 g)

+Follow the directions shown under the photos below.
 Then refer to the “add in ideas” section to make puddings, mousses, sauces, and more!

-Step One: Measure the agar and non-dairy milk into a pot.
+Step One: Measure the agar and milk into a pot.
 Before turning on the heat, let the two sit for 5 minutes to help the gelling process.

 Step Two: Slowly bring to a boil.
 After it starts to boil, lower to a simmer until the agar flakes pretty much dissolve, about 5-8 minutes.
 (They won’t dissolve completely.
 It should look something like the above photo.)